adityaranade/personal-blog/content/post/fab4/index.md

 ---
-title: Fabulous 4 of Indian Cricket: Comparing yearly batting averages
+title: Comparing yearly batting averages of the Fabulous Four players of Indian Test Cricket
-subtitle: A Bayesian hierarchical model to compare the yearly batting averages of the Indian test cricket team's fabulous four players from late 1990s and early 2000s.
+subtitle: A Bayesian hierarchical model to compare the yearly batting averages of the Indian test cricket team's fabulous four players from late 1990's and early 2000's.

 # Summary for listings and search engines
-summary: A statistical analysis to compare the batting averages of the fabulous four players of Indian Test cricket team in the late 1990s and early 2000s.
+summary: A statistical analysis to compare the batting averages of the fabulous four players of Indian Test cricket team in the late 1990's and early 2000's.
 This analysis will help us answer some questions about who is the best among them.

 # Link this post with a project
 projects: []